EA FC 26: All the answers to your questions

 Premier League, FA Cup, EFL, Barclays Women's Super League

 FC 25 had a new cover star in the shape of English midfielder Jude Bellingham.
-The Real Madrid lynchpin can be seen on the cover of both the Standard and Ultimate Editions, making him the youngest cover star in the history of the game.
-Although this is yet to be confirmed, Bellingham is expected to remain for FC 26, so we look set for a second FC season with the Birmingham boy on the cover.
+The Real Madrid lynchpin was on the cover of both the Standard and Ultimate Editions, making him the youngest cover star in the history of the game.
+It's now been revealed that Birmingham's finest is back on the cover of the standard edition, alongside former England age-agroup team-mate Jamal Musiala of Bayern Munich.

+The inimitable Zlatan Ibrahimovic graces the cover of this season's Ultimate Edition.

 What new features are coming in EA FC 26?